Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 ### Styling the login, logout and register pages

-Tasks updated and repositioned accordingly to the current need.
+Tasks were updated and repositioned accordingly to the current need.
 One task was created (task #17).
 The focus now is on styling the authentication-related pages.

 Wed May 26 12:52:00 2022 +0100